amansgz/css-landing-apge-with-2-column-layout/README.md

-# 👩‍💻 Fylo landing page with two column layout solution
+# 👩‍💻 Fylo landing page with two column layout

 ## The challenge